Disease Guide ·Hypothyroidism ·2026

 Treatment - $20-$50/month

-Levothyroxine (synthetic thyroid hormone) given orally once or twice daily.
-It's one of the most affordable long-term medications in veterinary medicine.
-Dose adjustments are common in the first few months.
-Follow-up blood work ($100-$200) at 4-6 weeks after starting, then every 6-12 months.
+Levothyroxine (synthetic thyroid hormone) given orally once or twice daily - one of the most affordable long-term medications in veterinary medicine.
+Dose adjustments are common in early months.
+Follow-up blood work ($100-$200) at 4-6 weeks, then every 6-12 months.
 Average $20-$50/month

 Total First-Year Cost - $400-$900